dfernandos/FairService/README.md

 Project running in the port: 9191

 #### Note:
-You have to create a mysql database named: feirapp
+* You have to create a mysql database named: feirapp
+* To create, delete and get all fair you need import curl in postman